 You may be able to convert your AVC plan into extra LGPS membership to increase your LGPS benefits.
-This will only be possible in certain circumstances such as flexible retirement, retirement on ill health grounds, or if you stop payment of your AVCs before you retire.
+This will only be possible in certain circumstances such as flexible retirement, retirement on ill health grounds, or if you stop paying AVCs before you retire.

-The extra membership will attract a pension of 1/60th of your final pay for each year of membership purchased.
+You will get a yearly pension of 1/60th of your final pay for each year of membership you 'buy' with your AVC.